Ken Clay: New York Yankees

 Clay joined a team that was tied for first place in the American League East, and eventually won the division by 2.5 games over the Baltimore Orioles and Boston Red Sox.
 He went 0–2 with a 7.73 as a starter, but was far more effective out of the bullpen, compiling a 2–1 record with a 3.40 ERA and one save as a relief pitcher.
 Oddly, the one loss may have been his best pitching performance of the season.
 On June 17, the Yankees' starting pitcher, Catfish Hunter, gave up four first-inning home runs against the Red Sox at Fenway Park.
 Manager Billy Martin handed the ball to Clay with the team down 4–0 with two outs in the first.
 Clay held Boston scoreless through the fourth, allowing the Yankees to tie the score.
 However, the Red Sox scored a run in the fifth to hang the loss on Clay.
 After not making an appearance in the American League Championship Series against the Kansas City Royals, he appeared in both games the Yankees lost to the Los Angeles Dodgers in the World Series, pitching very effectively in Game 2.
 Nonetheless, the Yankees defeated the Dodgers in six games, earning him a world championship ring.

 Heading into spring training of the season, Clay was one of the top young pitching prospects hoping to earn a spot on the Yankees' Opening Day roster, along with Jim Beattie and Gil Patterson.
-Each vocalized frustration with the organization when, after the 1977 season, it acquired the contract of pitcher Andy Messersmith and signed relief pitchers Rich "Goose" Gossage and Rawly Eastwick as free agents, believing that it hindered their chances of making the club.
+Each vocalized frustration with the organization when, after the 1977 season, the Yankees acquired the contract of pitcher Andy Messersmith and signed relief pitchers Goose Gossage and Rawly Eastwick as free agents, believing that the acquisitions hindered their chances of making the club.
 In return, Clay received his fair share of criticism from some of the veteran pitchers with the Yankees.
 Hunter surmised that Clay had a "great arm, great slider, bad brains", and felt that the advice he offered to the young pitcher often went unheeded.
 Likewise, reliever Sparky Lyle, who had won the American League Cy Young Award in 1977, also offered advice to Clay about his tendency to wear his arm out in practice and thus not being at full strength for the day's game.
 Team owner George Steinbrenner simply described Clay as a "morning glory", a horse racing term for a horse that performs best in the morning workouts prior to the actual race.